DustinAlandzes/terraform-provider-pythonanywhere/README.md

 Using the provider
 ------------------

-Set the environments:
+Set the environment variables:

 	export PYTHONANYWHERE_API_TOKEN="YOUR_API_TOKEN"
 	export PYTHONANYWHERE_USERNAME="YOUR_USERNAME"

-or set then directly in terraform configuration:
+or set them directly in terraform configuration:

 ```
 # For example, restrict provider version in 0.1.x